michaelrsweet/michaelrsweet.github.com/mmd/index.md

 - "@" links which resolve to headings within the file.

+- Tables.

-I'm providing `mmd` as open source under the "new" 2-clause BSD license which allows you do pretty much do whatever you like with it.
+I'm providing this as open source under the Apache License Version 2.0 with exceptions for use with GPL2/LGPL2 applications which allows you do pretty much do whatever you like with it.
 Please do provide feedback and report bugs to the Github project page so that everyone can benefit.